sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

 #### Object Trash

-When inventory objects are removed, then they will be put to the Trash.
+When inventory objects are removed, they will be put to the Trash.
 The Trash allows to restore objects and to permanently delete objects.

 The Trash is opened from the Trash Icon right to the top-level folder in the *Navigation Panel*.